 Towards the end of Year 5, parents and children should be thinking about secondary schools.
 It is important that this is an agreed choice, and absolutely crucial that children are allowed to visit secondary schools- either on open evenings or open days, where there is sometimes a truer reflection of the school.

 We are encouraging as many parents as possible to complete the Secondary Common Application Form online through the Kent website this year.
-As we appreciate this may be a daunting task for some parents, Anna Brown, our FLO would like to offer her services (and computer!) to enable you to do this.
-If you would like to apply online and need support or advice, please telephone the school for an available time, or speak to Mrs Brown herself on the door.
+As we appreciate this may be a daunting task for some parents, Clare Palmer, our FLO would like to offer her services (and computer!) to enable you to do this.
+If you would like to apply online and need support or advice, please telephone the school for an available time, or speak to Mrs Palmer herself on the door.

 Applications for children due to start secondary school in September 2021 open on 1st September 2020 and close at midnight on the evening of 2nd November 2020.

 Applications are processed between 3 November 2020 and 28 February 2021.